zhaoxiaoha/github-trending/README.md

 * 【2023-12-16】[MatsuriDayo / nekoray](https://github.com/MatsuriDayo/nekoray) - Qt based cross-platform GUI proxy configuration manager (backend: v2ray / sing-box)
 ## C#

+* 【2024-09-13】[aws / aws-sdk-net](https://github.com/aws/aws-sdk-net) - The official AWS SDK for .NET.
+For more information on the AWS SDK for .NET, see our web site:
 * 【2024-09-11】[microsoftgraph / group-membership-management](https://github.com/microsoftgraph/group-membership-management) - Group Membership Management (GMM) is a service that dynamically manages the membership of AAD Groups.
 Groups managed by GMM can have their membership defined using existing AAD Groups and/or custom membership sources.
 * 【2024-09-09】[jie65535 / GrasscutterCommandGenerator](https://github.com/jie65535/GrasscutterCommandGenerator) - Command Generator and Gacha Banner Editor
 * 【2024-09-09】[nesrak1 / UABEA](https://github.com/nesrak1/UABEA) - c# uabe for newer versions of unity